Infant Mental Health Awareness Week

 Infant Mental Health Awareness Week 2025 - Who is holding the baby?

-Infant Mental Health Awareness Week (IMHAW) 2025 is taking place from 9th - 15th June 2025 and the theme this year will be 'Who is is holding the baby?'.
+Infant Mental Health Awareness Week (IMHAW) 2025 took place from 9th-15th June 2025.
+The theme this year was, 'Who is holding the baby?'.

 Why ‘Who is holding the baby?’